University of Colorado Boulder: Notable alumni

 The University of Colorado Boulder ranks fourth among U.S. universities in the number of astronauts produced, not including military academies.
-In addition, the University of Colorado Boulder has graduated two Heads of State: Mongolian President Tsakhiagiin Elbegdorj and Liberian President Ellen Johnson Sirleaf; and two associate justices of the Supreme Court of the United States: Wiley Rutledge and Byron White.
-Indian-American astronaut Kalpana Chawla was also an alumna, as was the filmmaker and director Monty Miranda.
-Yolanda Shea, a research scientist at NASA Langley Research Center, is also an alumnus.
+In addition, the University of Colorado Boulder has graduated two heads of state, Mongolian president Tsakhiagiin Elbegdorj and Liberian president Ellen Johnson Sirleaf, and two associate justices of the Supreme Court of the United States, Wiley Rutledge and Byron White.
+Japanese-American astronaut Ellison Onizuka and Indian-American astronaut Kalpana Chawla are also alumni.